awsdocs/aws-transit-gateway-guide/doc_source/how-transit-gateways-work.md

 # How transit gateways work<a name="how-transit-gateways-work"></a>

-A *transit gateway* acts as a Regional virtual router for traffic flowing between your virtual private clouds \(VPC\) and VPN connections\.
+A *transit gateway* acts as a Regional virtual router for traffic flowing between your virtual private clouds \(VPCs\) and on\-premises networks\.
 A transit gateway scales elastically based on the volume of network traffic\.
 Routing through a transit gateway operates at layer 3, where the packets are sent to a specific next\-hop attachment, based on their destination IP addresses\.

 ## Resource attachments<a name="tgw-attachments-overview"></a>